skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-setup.rst

- Created GPU labeler job for node ip-192-168-54-76.us-west-2.compute.internal Created GPU labeler job for node ip-192-168-93-215.us-west-2.compute.internal GPU labeling started - this may take a few minutes to complete.
+ Created GPU labeler job for node ip-192-168-54-76.us-west-2.compute.internal Created GPU labeler job for node ip-192-168-93-215.us-west-2.compute.internal GPU labeling started - this may take 10 min or more to complete.
  To check the status of GPU labeling jobs, run `kubectl get jobs --namespace=kube-system -l job=sky-gpu-labeler` You can check if nodes have been labeled by running `kubectl describe nodes` and looking for labels of the format `skypilot.co/accelerator: <gpu_name>`.